iem-projects/pd-acre-amb/readme.rst

 Encoders use Ambisonics Buses to throw their signals to them and decoders read from a Ambisonics bus and distribute it to speaker outs, also managing the decoder matrix files.

 Making Ambisonics decoder matrices and for calibration of the system some ``amb/tools`` are provided. (see documentation there).

+Note: the channel order on iem_ambi is historical SID and new versions especially if plugins are used use ACN, so the signal order can be changed on encoder !!!

 Visualization
 .............